-A menu item is either a separator-menu-item% object (merely a separator), of a labelled-menu-item<%> object; the latter is more specifically an instance of either menu-item% (a plain menu item), checkable-menu-item% (a checkable menu item), or menu% (a submenu).
+A menu item is either a separator-menu-item% object (merely a separator), or a labelled-menu-item<%> object; the latter is more specifically an instance of either menu-item% (a plain menu item), checkable-menu-item% (a checkable menu item), or menu% (a submenu).

+'''

-(send a-menu-item delete) $\rightarrow$ void?
+(send a-menu-item delete)

+ightarrow void?

+'''